Theaudience

 Theaudience (styled as theaudience) were an English rock band, formed in London in 1996.
 They released one album and saw three singles enter the UK Singles Chart.
-The band's singer Sophie Ellis-Bextor became a successful solo artist after the band's disbandment.
+The band's lead vocalist Sophie Ellis-Bextor became a successful solo artist after the band's disbandment.

 History

-Theaudience were founded by guitarist Billy Reeves, formerly of the indie group Congregation.
-The group were fronted by Sophie Ellis-Bextor and included drummer/producer "Patch" Hannan (ex-The Sundays), keyboard player Nigel Butler (ex-The Bridge), guitarist Dean Mollett (ex-Porcupine) and bass guitarist Kerin Smith.
-Their one self-titled album received critical acclaim and reached No. 22 in the UK Albums Chart, with two of four singles released reaching the Top 40 in the UK Singles Chart.
+theaudience were founded by guitarist Billy Reeves, formerly of the indie group Congregation.
+The group was fronted by Sophie Ellis-Bextor and included drummer/producer "Patch" Hannan (ex-The Sundays), keyboard player Nigel Butler (ex-The Bridge), guitarist Dean Mollett (ex-Porcupine) and bass guitarist Kerin Smith.
+Their one, self-titled album received critical acclaim and reached No. 22 in the UK Albums Chart, with two of four singles released reaching the Top 40 in the UK Singles Chart.